jurisdictions · comparison · 2026-05

 A unique combination:

-- The full stack already written in open-source under MIT before the law is drafted.
-Wyoming, Estonia, Marshall, Singapore had the law first and the implementation later; AR can do the reverse.
+• The full stack already written in open-source under MIT while the draft bill is debated in the Senate.
+Wyoming, Estonia, Marshall, Singapore had the law first and the implementation later; AR arrives with the implementation ready before enactment.

 Honest differentiation vs $SAIRI / WAGMI.law on-chain

 Santiago Siri proposes $SAIRI on Base mainnet as a tokenized AI agent, and WAGMI.law as a natural-language → smart-contract translator.
-It's a different track from what ar-agents proposes:
+It's a different track from ar-agents:

 What ar-agents does NOT do (vs the precedents)

-vercel.appURL.
-Next step: Zenodo. - No productive cases yet.
-Wyoming has ~4,000 DAO LLCs.
-Estonia has 139,000+ e-residents. ar-agents has 5 deploys from the same CUIT.
-The law needs to be enacted and real operators need to adopt it.
+• No productive cases yet.
+Wyoming has ~4,000 DAO LLCs; Estonia, 139,000+ e-residents; ar-agents, 5 deploys from the same CUIT.
+The law still needs to be enacted and real operators need to adopt it.

 References